 On a personal level, I swear by running in something like my SKINS DNAmic Compression Tights on marathon race day to help prevent calf cramps and IT Band pain as my form may deteriorate in the final miles (or as you’ll see below I prefer the CW-X for IT Band compression).

 My friend and frequent marathon racer Monica Olivas agrees that compression socks have become a standard recovery tool for her, ensuring she can keep racing week after week.

 Plus, we know that running is about so much more than science!
 It’s a mental sport.

 I love wearing my SKINS compression tights for long runs, recovery runs or on race day.
 I don’t wear them all the time, but definitely when I need a little extra love for my legs or brain!

 Important to know there are different kinds of compression tights!
-Some are designed for the muscle support while running and some are designed for recovery, hence the reason my draw is filled with a variety of compression tights from different brands (largely 2XU, SKINS and CW-X).
+Some are designed for the muscle support while running and some are designed for recovery, hence the reason my drawer is filled with a variety of compression tights from different brands (largely 2XU, SKINS and CW-X).